asifbacchus/MailcowBackup/README.md

 7 1 * * * /scripts/backup/backup.sh -l /var/log/mailcow_backup.log > /dev/null 2>&1
 ```

+## restoring backups

+Starting with version 3.0, a *restore.sh* file has been included to semi-automate restoring your backups to a clean mailcow instance.
+There are a few steps required and they are better explained in the wiki than would be possible in a short write-up like this.
+Please check out the [restore process overview](https://git.asifbacchus.app/asif/MailcowBackup/wiki/8.0-Restore-overview) for more information.

 ## final notes

 I think that's everything.
 For detailed information, please review the [wiki](https://git.asifbacchus.app/asif/MailcowBackup/wiki/_pages).
 If I've forgotten to document something there, please let me know.
 I know the wiki is long but, I hate how much stuff for Linux and open-source programs/scripts in general are so poorly documented especially for newbies and I didn't want to make that same mistake.